Ho Kah Leong: Political career

 In November 1966, after then Jurong SMC's MP, Chia Thye Poh of Barisan Sosialis (BS), resigned as part of BS boycott of parliament, a by-election was called and Ho, representing the PAP, took the seat after a walkover.

-Ho retained his Jurong SMC seat from 1966 to 1996 for eight terms with one uncontested by-election, four uncontested elections and three contested elections.
+At the age of 29 during the by-election, Ho was the youngest debuting MP-elect in post-independence at the time, since Ng Kah Ting, aged 23 during his debut in 1963.

 Ho was also parliamentary secretary for the Ministry of Education and later served as senior parliamentary secretary for the Ministry of Communications and Information and the Ministry of the Environment.

+Ho left politics in 1997, after 31 years of serving as MP for the Jurong SMC.
+At the time of retirement, Ho and then-Senior Minister Lee Kuan Yew are the remaining members of the pre-independence Legislative Assembly; Ho's departure left with Lee as the last remaining member of said Legislature until his death in 2015.

 Personal life

 Ho's wife, Kho Choo Eng, passed in 1996.
 He then remarried Grace Chan Lai Kiew in 1997.
 He has one son and three daughters.